DZBohan/final_project/README.md

           file="original_res.csv")
 ```

+### 5.3 Gene Names Changing

-### 5.3 Change the Ensembl id in the result table to the gene name
+Here, I am going to chane the ensembl id in the reult table to gene name.

 #### remove the version number of the gene Ensembl number